tjd1234/cmpt120fall2022/lectures/lecture18/lecture18notes.md

 ```

 We subtract 4 from 4 to get 0.
 At this point we are done and can write 0s for
-he rest of the bits:
+the rest of the bits:

 ```
  1 0 1 0 0